alexandresanlim/Badges4-README.md-Profile/README.md

 - {HEX-COLOR} = Paste your hex color whithout "#" from Simple Icon
 - {LOGO-NAME} = Logo name from Simple Icon

-4 - Paste on category with `Alphabetical` order
+4 - Paste on category with `Alphabetical` order.

-5 - Commit your changes ;)
+5 - Commit your changes.